-A compact and intensive blended learning program, Foundations of Finance delivers a solid foundation of financial insight and understanding for every professional whose work is (or will be) related to finance but lacks the necessary finance knowledge.
+A compact and intensive blended learning program, Foundations of Finance is designed to deliver in a short period of time a solid foundation of the basic insights modern financial decision making.
+The program will be particularly helpful for professionals whose work is (or will be) related to finance but lacks the necessary finance knowledge.

 By attending this program you will learn the main principles underlying corporate finance, and gain practical experience with real-world applications through case studies and spreadsheet exercises.

 Project and company valuation

 Financial structure design